Phone-GWP-group

 Whilst the data you collected in previous years is invaluable, it is also essential to consider what your competitors are doing.

 Do they launch their sales events early?
-Have they had success with customised packaging, two-for-one offers, free shipping or other similar promotions?
+Have they had success with customised packaging, two-for-one offers, free shipping, or similar promotions?
 This activity affects not only their packaging requirements but potentially your own (if, for example, you are losing sales due to being undercut on price or outperformed in marketing and awareness).

 Stock levels and management